kerodkibatu/ImagineWot/README.md

 ## Short Description

-Imagine Wot is an experimental toy model that taps into the creative potential of AI to generate traditional Ethiopian recipes.
+Imagine Wot is an experimental toy model that taps into the creative potential of AutoEncoders to generate traditional Ethiopian dish images.
 By leveraging a Convolutional Autoencoder, the model learns patterns and structures within existing Ethiopian recipes, allowing it to generate new, unique, and culturally authentic recipes from the latent space.

 ## Solution Details